Blog Hero

 Book Your Appointment

 If you’re a contact lens wearer the good news is yes, you can use eye drops with contact lenses.
-But how can you tell which eye drops are best for your contacts?
+But how can you tell which are the best eye drops for contacts?

 The safest option is to book an appointment with your optometrist and bring your eye drops to make sure they’re alright to use during contact lens wear.
 In the meantime, keep reading to learn more about the different types of eye drops for contacts, how to use them, and other tips to keep your eyes healthy when wearing contacts.